-The following screen will let you select if you want to create a new HKL installation or upgrade an existing installation.
+The next screen will let you choose if you want to create a new HKL installation or to upgrade an existing installation.
 If you have selected either HKL-3000sm or HKL-3000, you will be presented with a dialog requesting the location of the external programs used by HKL-3000.
-The installer may be able to determine the location of some of these based on your environmental variables.
+The installer may be able to determine the location of some of these programs based on your environmental variables.
 If you still need to select some programs, the installer can search for the files for you.
 Use the “Select” button at the bottom of the dialog to select a parent directory that contains one or more of the necessary programs.

-The next dialog allows you to specify the location of the program and the detector definition directory.
+The next dialog window allows you to specify the location of the program and the detector definition directory.
 The default locations for these are /usr/local/HKL and /usr/local/hklint.
 You may change these if you want to use another directory or do not have write permission for these directories.
 The default folder for HKL will include the version number.
 The example shown below uses non-standard locations that would not require root privileges.

 The installer will then check if you have permission to write to these directories and run checks to see if the external programs are installed correctly.
 If everything looks good, click “Install” to finish the setup.

 You may want to add this icon to your start menu or pin it to your taskbar.

 As a reminder, your X-windows program must be running before starting HKL.

 If you let the installer create an icon, you can now use it to launch HKL-3000.
 It will launch a Bash shell, set the display variable, and Launch HKL.